India follows China's lead to widen use of coronavirus tracing app

 PRIVACY, SURVEILLANCE CONCERNS The National Informatics Centre (NIC), the government agency which developed Aarogya Setu, is free to share personal data from the app with government departments and public health institutions, according to a circular issued by India's technology ministry on May 11.

 The system could be used to create permanent government databases containing sensitive personal information about Indian citizens, said New Delhi-based digital rights group Internet Freedom Foundation (IFF).
-The IFF also raised a red flag about the NIC's ability to share anonymized data with Indian universities and research institutions.
-"This demonstrates the incentives for why the government of India has taken a centralized approach," the IFF said.
-"It is less about taking the least intrusive measure towards responding to the public health crisis, but more towards maximizing the utility of data."
+The IFF also raised a red flag about the NIC's ability to share anonymised data with Indian universities and research institutions.
+"This demonstrates the incentives for why the government of India has taken a centralised approach," the IFF said.
+"It is less about taking the least intrusive measure towards responding to the public health crisis, but more towards maximising the utility of data."

 ALSO READ